tfreitasleal/QxWebDriver-NET/README.md

 # QxWebDriver-NET

 Version 1.0.1 is available on [NuGet](https://www.nuget.org/packages/Qooxdoo-WebDriver/) as __Qooxdoo-WebDriver__.
-This release fixes a Firefox quirk and is NET 4.5 only.
+This release fixes a [Firefox "quirk"](https://github.com/mozilla/geckodriver/issues/1010) and is NET 4.5 only.

 The SimpleDemo sample uses Chrome, Edge and Firefox..